 - The "prescribed way" to pay a transparent P2SH address is to use a standard P2SH script of the form OP_HASH160 fs.RedeemScriptHash(height) OP_EQUAL as the scriptPubKey.
-Here fs.RedeemScriptHash(height) is the standard redeem script hash for the recipient address given by fs.AddressList fs.AddressIndex(height) in Base58Check form.
-The standard redeem script hash is specified in [Bitcoin-Multisig] for P2SH multisig addresses, or [Bitcoin-P2SH] for other P2SH addresses. - The "prescribed way" to pay a Sapling address is as defined in [ZIP-213], using the post-Heartwood consensus rules specified for Sapling outputs of coinbase transactions in §7.1 'Transaction Encoding and Consensus' on p.
-86.
+Here fs.RedeemScriptHash(height) is the standard redeem script hash for the recipient address given by fs.AddressList fs.AddressList fs.AddressList fis.AddressList for P2SH multisig addresses, or [Bitcoin-P2SH] for other P2SH addresses. - The "prescribed way" to pay a Sapling address is as defined in [ZIP-213], using the post-Heartwood consensus rules specified for Sapling outputs of coinbase transactions in §7.1 'Transaction Encoding and Consensus' on p.
+87.